-The Wekiva River is located roughly 17 miles north of Orlando.
+The Wekiva River is located 17 miles north of Orlando.
 It is a major tributary to the St. Johns River, receiving over 50% of its flow from more than 30 artesian springs.
-The Wekiva River begins its flow at Wekiwa Spring, a second magnitude spring discharging over 43 million gallons per day.
-The Wekiva River is also fed by input from Rock Spring Run, which flows roughly 8.5 miles before meeting with the Wekiva River.
-Because of its natural beauty and cool waters, the Wekiva River is a popular place for recreation such as kayaking, canoeing, paddle boarding, swimming, and other water-related activities.
+The Wekiva River begins at Wekiwa Spring, a second magnitude spring discharging over 43 million gallons per day.
+The river is also fed by Rock Springs Run, which flows roughly 8.5 miles before meeting with the Wekiva River.
+Because of its natural beauty and cool waters, the Wekiva River is a popular destination for paddlers, swimmers, and visitors enjoying other water-related activities.

 Springswatch volunteer application form

 *Groups with a wait list are at capacity and currently not accepting new volunteers.
 If you wish to select one of these groups, we suggest applying for an additional group with no wait list to ensure you are able to participate in sampling as soon as possible.
 Apply for as many as you like!